MnkyArts/VueSymfonyBoilerplate/README.md

 - **backend/**: Contains the Symfony backend application.
 - **frontend/**: Contains the Vue.js frontend application.
 - **docker-compose.yaml**: Docker configuration for running the project.
+- **.docker/**: Contains Docker-related configurations, including backend and Nginx setups.

+## Tech Stack

+This project uses the following technologies:

+- **bun**: A fast JavaScript runtime and package manager.
+- **Vue 3**: A progressive JavaScript framework for building user interfaces.
+- **TypeScript**: A strongly typed programming language that builds on JavaScript.
+- **Pinia**: A state management library for Vue applications.
+- **Vue Router**: The official router for Vue.js.
+- **TailwindCSS**: A utility-first CSS framework for rapid UI development.
+- **Symfony 7**: A PHP framework for web applications and APIs.
+- **Doctrine ORM**: An object-relational mapper for PHP.

 ## Prerequisites